-After moving to New York City in 2005, with no formal training in anything related to theater, I began acting and writing for an OFF OFF OFF Broadway urban sketch comedy troupe.
-We were like "In Living Color" but better and I was like JLO but better...or so I thought.
+After moving to New York City in 2005, with no formal training in anything related to theater, I began acting and writing for an OFF-OFF-OFF Broadway urban sketch comedy troupe.
+We were like "In Living Color" and I was like JLO; or so I thought.
 During my stint with the group, I grew a tremendous amount both personally and creatively.
 From my acting technique, to my play-writing skills, to developing my “style” of comedy, I just flourished.

 In 2007, I ventured off on my own to write, produce and direct my first play called ‘FRiENDAMiGO’ about a group of gay friends from Washington Heights.
-I took what I knew about being gay and Dominican and created a laugh out loud comedy experience for my audience.
+I took what I knew about being gay and Dominican and created a larger-than-life-laugh-out-loud comedy experience for my audience.
 However, after a few shows in 2008, I stopped doing anything related to theater because I wanted to focus on becoming a better person (THANK YOU OPRAH).

 My personal journey has led me to where I am today creatively so I will embrace evolution and continue making magic – in whichever way it manifests.
 In the end, nothing I do creatively is ever about the money.
 Would I like to make a living doing what I love?
 Of course!
 Will I?
 Who knows, but I am going to continue doing ma’ thang in hopes that one day I will be blessed enough to turn my passion for it into some serious prosperity.